 Lastly, you need to ditch your expectations of what meditating is.
 You’ll only know what meditating is like once you surrender yourself to the experience.
 Forget about what your friend shared about meditation, whether it was a good or bad experience.
 Everyone has different experiences.
 Once you let go of your expectations, you’ll find the experience much more worthwhile and effective.
 This is all part of the science of meditation.

-What are different ways to meditate?
+What are different ways to do mindfulness-based stress reduction?

 ● Mindfulness meditation